malloydata/malloy/docs/_src/language/source.md

 ### Joins

-When explores are joined as part of their definition, queries can reference fields in the joined explores without having to specify the join relationship each time.
+When sources are joined as part of their definition, queries can reference fields in the joined sources without having to specify the join relationship each time.

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/e5.malloy"}